haoheliu/AudioLDM2/README.md

     -b BATCHSIZE, --batchsize BATCHSIZE
                           Generate how many samples at the same time --ddim_steps DDIM_STEPS
+    -dur DURATION, --duration DURATION
+                        The duration of the samples
                           The sampling step for DDIM
     -gs GUIDANCE_SCALE, --guidance_scale GUIDANCE_SCALE
                           Guidance scale (Large => better quality and relavancy to text; Small => better diversity)